“You Shall Not Tempt the Lord”

 Satan wanted to take advantage of Christ’s humanity, and urged Him to presumption.
 When Satan quoted the promise, “He shall give his angels charge concerning you,” he omitted the words, “to keep you in all you ways” (Psalm 91:11) that is, in all the ways of God’s choosing.
 Jesus refused to go outside the path of obedience.
 While having perfect trust in His Father, He would not place Himself in a position that would necessitate the interposition of His Father to save Him from death.
 He would not push Providence to come to His salvation.

-God had already testified that Jesus was His Son at His baptism (Matthew 3:17); and now to ask for proof that He was the Son of God would be putting God’s word to the test,–tempting Him.
-We should not present our requests to God to prove whether He will fulfill His word, but because He will fulfill it; not to prove that He loves us, but because He loves us. “without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him” (Heb.
-11:6).
+God had already testified that Jesus was His Son at His baptism (Matthew 3:17); and now for Satan to ask for proof that Christ was the Son of God would be putting God’s word to the test,–tempting Him.
+We should not present our requests to God to prove whether He will fulfill His word, but because He will fulfill it; not to prove that He loves us, but because He loves us.
+The Bible says, “without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him” (Hebrews 11:6).

 In His service,